kkpan11/apple-llvm-project/DEMO.md

     - Avoids writing out Clang's Git revision (maybe it should avoid the version altogether).
     - Tells the linker not to write object file timestamps in the debug map.
-- `-fcas=builtin`: use the builtin CAS (defaults to in-memory).
+- `-fcas-builtin-path=<path>`: Use on-disk CAS, instead of in-memory.
-    - `-fcas-builtin-path=<path>`: path to on-disk storage for CAS.
+    - `-fcas-builtin-path='-'`: Use the default on-disk CAS.
-    - `-fcas-builtin-path='/^$TMPDIR/<path>'`: "hack" for referencing temp
-      directory without the path to the temp directory showing up on the command-line.
-Probably want something better than this...
 - `-fcas-fs=<tree>`: use `<tree>` as the root filesystem.
 This *should* work in the driver (causing the driver to read from the same tree), but currently only works in `-cc1`.
-- `-fcas-token-cache`: perform a raw lex (no preprocessor) for each input file as a separate task from the full lex, and cache the result in the CAS.
+- `-fexperimental-cache-lex-raw`: perform a raw lex (no preprocessor) for each input file as a separate task from the full lex, and cache the result in the CAS.
 This *should* work always, but currently depends on `-fcas-fs`.
 - `-fdepscan`: Driver-only.
 Before running `-cc1`, use the clang dependency scanner to find and the dependencies and create a pruned tree in the CAS, then run `-cc1` using `-fcas-fs`.
 This *should* respect `-fcas` if it was